 Click the link below to download a PDF with examples of the bungalow residences that have been noted for their historical architectural character:Download History

-Friends of Ravenna-Cowen is a nonprofit corporation that has been organized to celebrate and raise awareness of the neighborhoods to the north and west of Ravenna and Cowen’s parks.
+Friends of Ravenna-Cowen is a 501(c)(3) non-profit corporation that was organized to celebrate and raise awareness of the neighborhoods to the north and west of Ravenna and Cowen parks.
 It is bordered by Ravenna Boulevard and 12th Ave NE on the west, 24th Ave NE on the east, NE 65th St on the north, and the Ravenna Park ravine on the south.
 This area includes many examples of historically significant architecture, numerous heritage trees, and the incomparable public resources of Ravenna and Cowen Parks.

 Historic properties that are demolished or whose architectural integrity has been sufficiently altered are irreversibly and irretrievably lost.
 In the face of rapid redevelopment in our city, we are turning our activism toward protecting the fragile historic character that enlivens our community.